 This is a race-track for cars.
 While it's right in the middle of the city, this is an A road - the busiest classification of road in the UK except for motorways.

 There are several sets of traffic lights, the speed limit is 30 mph / 50 km/h and high levels of acceleration are the norm.
 There are always at least two lanes heading in any one direction, and as many as four at the North Eastern corner.
 It was difficult to ride around this on a bicycle at a sufficient speed not to feel in danger when changing to whichever lane you might need for whichever direction you were heading in.

 A few skimpy cycle lanes around it didn't do much for cyclists.
 You can zoom in on the map and take a look for yourself.
 Or indeed, have the thrill of "cycling" along it yourself using Google's street view.
 Remember to turn right into Croft Holme Lane, and right again into Victoria Road.
-Look out for pot-holes as you go, as well as the cyclist in the wonderfully wide cycle lane outside the Portland Arms:
+Look out for pot-holes as you go, as well as the cyclist in the terrifyingly narrow cycle lane outside the Portland Arms: